joitng/joitng.github.io/failure.md

 <details>
     <summary>Rejected from the Cornell ILR School Strategic Corporate Research Summer School.</summary>
     <p>
-    One of my references was submitted later than their deadline and they stated that when rejecting me from the program (even though they took it) -- who knows!
+    One of my references was submitted later than their deadline and they stated that as the reason when rejecting me from the program (even though they took it) -- who knows!
     </p>
 </details>
 <details>